HarshaLakkaraju/MicroController_Scripts/ESP8266_n8n_Multi_Webhook_Manager/readme.md

 const char* adminUser   = "<<website username>>";
 const char* adminPass   = "<<login passwiord>>";
 ```
-Change "admin" and "admin123" to any username and password of your choice.
+Change "password" and "adminname" to any username and password of your choice.

 ## Web Interface Preview